rifqanzalbina/rifqanzalbina/README.md

 - Experienced CSS
 - Still learning C++
 - Still learning C#
+- Proficient in making Simple Machine Learning Using Python
 - Proficient in making logos using the python programming language
 - Proficient in NumPy Library Python
 - Proficient in Turtle Library Python